emqxarchive/emqx-docs-en/source/plugins.rst

     emqx_retainer.
     emqx_dashboard.

-**Start and stop plugin by command line**
+**Start and stop plugin on command line**

-During the running process, we can view the list of available plugins and start and stop a plugin by CLI command:
+When the EMQ X is running, plugin list can be displayed and plugins can be loaded/unloaded using CLI command:

 .. code:: bash